 They’re alcohol-free and contain organic ingredients.
 So they’re actually good for your skin.

-They’re also good for the environment as they’re made from organic cotton and are biodegradable.
-Plus they’re super cheap too.
+They’re also good for the environment as they’re made from 100% organic biodegradable cotton.
+Plus they’re budget-friendly too.

-And you can also bring remove your makeup in bed with them too.
+And you can also bring remove your makeup in bed with them.

 Follow up the next day with a deep cleanse